 Our meal range caters for specific dietary requirements such as malnutrition, diabetes and dysphagia.

 Residents are encouraged to enjoy mealtimes as a valuable social experience sharing it with other residents however, they have the option of enjoying the meal in the privacy of their bedroom.

-A pre-admission assessment fee of ₦60,000 is payable.
-This covers (1) blood tests (Haematology, Kidney Function, Liver Function, Lipid Profile, Diabetes [diagnosis or follow-up], Hepatitis and Tumour Markers) (2) Optometrist check (3) Dental check and (4)Audiology check.
+A pre-admission assessment fee of ₦75,000 is payable.
+This covers (1) blood tests (Haematology, Kidney Function, Liver Function, Lipid Profile, Diabetes [diagnosis or follow-up], and Hepatitis (2) Urinalysis and (3) COVID-19 Test

 On-going monthly cost:

 Our monthly fees range from ₦180,000 – ₦260,000 depending on care needs and type of room.
 Please see FAQ for further information.

 |Daycare – ₦3,000 – ₦5,000 per day||Attendance from 9am – 5pm|